 As the largest island in the Mediterranean, Sicily has countless beaches along its coast.
 When you think of Sicily, you probably automatically imagine sweeping stretches and piercing blue waters.
 Still, it can be hard to decide which beach you should go to on your Sicilian vacation.
-To make your trip planning as easy as possible, we’ve come up with a list of the 8 best beaches in Sicily in 2021.
+To make your trip planning as easy as possible, we’ve compiled a list of the best beaches in Sicily.

 With all of Sicily’s stunning beaches, you really can’t go wrong no matter which you choose.
 But it’s best to know the difference between some of the best ones to help plan your days.
 After all, some beaches are better for sunbathing, some are better for snorkeling, and some have better views than others.

-Regardless of what you’ll end up doing, make sure you book a great accommodation to compliment your trip.
+Regardless of what you’ll end up doing, make sure you book a great accommodation to complement your trip.
 For a true taste of Italy, we recommend renting a Sicilian villa.
-Keep reading a look at the 8 best beaches in Sicily, Italy so you can have the beach vacation of your dreams.
+Keep reading a look at the best beaches in Sicily, Italy, so you can have the beach vacation of your dreams.

 Also known as the Pearl of the Ionian Sea, Isola Bella has rocky beaches that are among the best in Italy for sunbathing and snorkeling.
 From this small island, you can also peer back towards Sicily’s coast and get amazing views of the hills and mountains.
 The beaches here are a must-visit during any Sicilian vacation!

 Isola Bella isn’t the only island with incredible beaches off the coast of Sicily.
-Favignana, off the western coast of Sicily, has a slew of gorgeous beaches of its own.
+Favignana, off the western coast of Sicily, has a slew of gorgeous beaches.
 One such beach is Cala Rossa, nestled on the northeastern coast of the small island.

 Like Isola Bella, Cala Rossa is another Sicilian beach composed more of rocky beaches and rock formations than soft, sandy shorelines.
 But you shouldn’t let that keep you away from this amazing beach.
 The unparalleled blue water all around you, combined with the amazing rock formations, gives you some of the most unique views of any beach in Sicily.